IoT-study-project/IoT-REST/README.md

   'deviceId': deviceId
 }`
 ## /pair-me [POST]
-To be called from embedded system.
+To be called from IoT device.
 Pairs calling device with user awaiting for pairing
 ### Request body
 `{
   'username': username